rsrini7/dspy-rag-bm25-rerank-llm/README.md

 You have two main ways to run the application:

 *   **Command-Line Interface (main.py):**
-    This script loads the default documents, indexes them, runs predefined queries, and shows the pipeline steps.
+    This script requires a query (`--query`) to run.
+Optionally, you can provide a file (`--file`) containing documents (one per line) to index its content. **If `--file` is not provided, the script uses a default set of documents defined in `src/dspy_rag_app/data.py`.** If you provide a file, a query is mandatory.
 Use `uv run` to execute it within the managed environment:

+    **Arguments:**
+    *   `-f, --file FILE_PATH`: (Optional) Path to a `.txt` file containing documents (one per line).
+If provided, these documents will be indexed instead of the defaults.
+Requires `--query` to be specified as well.
+    *   `-q, --query QUERY_TEXT`: (Required) Query string to run against the indexed documents (either default or from `--file`).

+    **Examples:**
     ```bash
+    # Example: Use default documents (from src/dspy_rag_app/data.py) and run a specific query
+    uv run python main.py --query 'What is DSPy?'

+    # Example: Index 'my_docs.txt' and run a specific query
+    uv run python main.py --file path/to/my_docs.txt --query 'Summarize the file.'

+    # Running without arguments or with --file but no --query will show usage instructions.
     uv run python main.py
     ```

 *   **Streamlit Web Interface (app.py):**
     This provides an interactive web UI.
-It attempts to load previously indexed data automatically.
+It attempts to load previously indexed data (from its specific path `chroma_db_dspy_st/`) automatically.
 If none exists, or if you want to index new data, you can upload/paste text and index it via the sidebar.
 Use `uv run` to start the Streamlit server:
     ```bash
     uv run streamlit run app.py
     ```